CURRICULAR STRUCTURE FOR PGP-DM

-The 49-week PGP DL is divided into 8 Terms of an average of 6 weeks each.
-The ISDM Programme has Signature Components that make the Programme unlike any other.
+The 49-week PGP-DM is divided into 8 Terms of an average of 6 weeks each.

 The assessment process is intended to support the learning journey of the student and drive excellence.
 Assessment of the student’s learning will be through a combination of

-An integral part of ISDM's one year PGP in Development Leadership is praxis.
-Almost a quarter of the total programme time is spent in the field, as Realising India (2 weeks) and the Residency / Internship (7 weeks).
+An integral part of ISDM's one year PGP in Development Management is praxis.
+Two weeks of the program time is spent in the field, as Realising India.

-These are structured experiences that will help students to deepen their perspectives and understanding of the ecosystem in which they will work.
-It will also hone the skills required to apply relevant and appropriate bodies of knowledge to solve problems in social sector organisations.
+This is a structured experience that will help students to deepen their perspectives and understanding of the ecosystem in which they will work.
+It will also hone the skills required to apply relevant and appropriate bodies of knowledge to solve problems in social sector.

 |TERM 1||Perspectives on Society and Development||State, Market and Society||Economic Reasoning and Public Policy||Data Analysis for Development Managers|